Food Safety & Sustainability

 Our strategy looks at the whole lifecycle of the products and at the business as a whole.
 It has two elements, the first is on-going and it is to reduce our carbon emissions as much as possible.
 The second is to offset our remaining emissions by planting trees.

-The annual audit (by Code Redd in 2022) includes Scopes 1 and 2 - all of the fuel used in our vehicles (petrol, diesel and LPG); the fuelwood purchased to heat our premises; the electricity consumed, packaging materials and air travel.
-Scope 3 included the raw materials used in our products and delivery to our customers.
+The annual audit (by Code Redd in 2022) includes Scope 1: all of the fuel used in our vehicles (petrol, diesel and LPG); the fuelwood purchased to heat our premises.
+Scope 2 includes the electricity consumed.
+Scope 3 includes packaging materials and air travel, the raw materials used in our products and delivery to our customers.
 Our total carbon footprint was calculated to be 244mt.

 To offset these emissions in full we have chosen the “Stand for Trees” project in Kenya and as a result all of our products can be classified carbon neutral.